Debunking the Arguments of PseudoSkeptics and Debunkers

 "The

-difference between pseudoskepticism and skepticism appear in the conduct of an
+difference between pseudoskepticism and skepticism appear in the

 individual's actions.
-Among the indications of pseudoskeptical actions are:
+Among the indications of pseudoskeptical actions

 In

-the forum,
+the SCEPCOP

-Steve Trueblue observed these five consistent patterns in pseudoskeptics:
+Steve Trueblue observed these five consistent patterns in

-"As a skilled observer you will also note that PseudoSkeptics:
+you will also note that PseudoSkeptics:

 In

-short, these pseudoskeptics are materialist fundamentalists driven by
+short, these pseudoskeptics are materialist fundamentalists driven

-fanatical beliefs and views which they seek to proselytize to the world.
-Regardless of facts or evidence, they ALWAYS
+fanatical beliefs and views which they seek to proselytize to the

 start and end with the following dogmatic positions: